 We start our work on understanding the modular transform

-by rewriting the (modular) resolvent $S_\la = (\la \De^2/r + 1 + D^2)^{-1}$ in a way that is more amenable to a computation of the integral appearing in the expression for the modular transform.
-More precisely, we will first expand the resolvent $S_\la : Y \to Y$ as a power-series involving the (standard) resolvent $R_\la : Y \to Y$ and the bounded adjointable operator $K : Y \to Y$.
-We will then reorganize this power-series by moving all the $K$-terms to the left and all the $R_\la$-terms to the right (and hence picking up an error-term).
-This will be accomplished in the present subsection.
+by rewriting the (modular) resolvent $S_\la = (1 + \la \De^2/r + D^2)^{-1}$ in a way that is more amenable to a computation of the integral appearing in the expression for the modular transform.
+More precisely, we first expand the (modular) resolvent $S_\la : Y \to Y$ as a power-series involving the (standard) resolvent $R_\la : Y \to Y$ and the bounded adjointable operator $K : Y \to Y$.
+We then reorganize this power-series by moving all the $K$-terms to the left and all the $R_\la$-terms to the right and during this procedure we pick up an explicit error-term.
+These steps will be accomplished in the present subsection.

 \begin{lemma} For each $\la \geq 0$ we have the identities

 where the sum converges absolutely. \end{lemma} \begin{proof} Let $\la \geq 0$ be given.
 By the resolvent identity we have that